ZoeThivet/epic-win/README.md

-**EN**
+# **EN**
 ## ❔ About
-🧑‍🤝‍🧑 A collection of gendered terms and expressions and their gender-neutral equivalents, for more inclusive interfaces 👐 🤓 And also (soon) a browser extension to identify words that could be made gender-neutral ❣️
+🧑‍🤝‍🧑 A collection of gendered terms and expressions frequently found in software and their gender-neutral equivalents, for more inclusive interfaces 👐
+🤓 And also (soon) a browser extension to identify words that could be made gender-neutral ❣️

 ## 🎯 For whom?
-For people who create software and are looking for terms that imply 100% of their target.
+For people who create software in French (or including a French version) and are looking for terms that imply 100% of their target.

 ## :octocat: Contribute?
 If examples come to mind, you can add terms and expressions to this file!